dnanexus-archive/dot/README.md

 Dot is an interactive dot plot viewer for genome-genome alignments.

+The current and read-write repo of Dot is currently available here: [http://github.com/marianattestad/dot](http://github.com/marianattestad/dot) under the management of Maria Nattestad.

-Dot is publicly available here: [https://dnanexus.github.io/dot](https://dnanexus.github.io/dot) And can also be used locally by cloning this repository and simply opening the index.html file in a web browser.
+This read-only repo Dot is publicly available here: [https://dnanexus.github.io/dot](https://dnanexus.github.io/dot) And can also be used locally by cloning this repository and simply opening the index.html file in a web browser.